jpsousaUP/cv/README.md

 ## Professional Summary

-PhD candidate at the University of Porto focused on applying Artificial Intelligence to laser additive manufacturing for monitoring and controlling manufacturing processes.
+PhD candidate at the University of Porto focused on applying Artificial Intelligence for real-time additive manufacturing monitoring and control.
 My main interest is in building AI systems to solve real-world problems.

 ## Education

 ### Doctoral Program in Mechanical Engineering, University of Porto (2025)
-**Focus:** Artificial Intelligence in Manufacturing
-**Supervisors:** Ana Reis, Luís Paulo Reis, Armando Sousa, Frank Brueckner
+**Focus:** Artificial Intelligence in Laser-based Additive Manufacturing **Supervisors:** Ana Reis, Luís Paulo Reis, Armando Sousa, Frank Brueckner

 ### Integrated Master’s in Mechanical Engineering, University of Porto (Jul 2019)